 The recommended glycol must not be mixed with glycol having nitrite-based anti-corrosive.
 Risk for build up of sludge and reduced cooling capacity.
 SCANK

-Characteristics of glycol at low temperatures:
+Properties of glycol at low temperatures:

-- Example with 30% glycol by volume - Ice slush starts to form at -18 °C - There is risk for malfunctions at -30 $^{\circ}C$ - The engine cannot freeze and fracture with a minimum of 30% glycol by volume
+- Example with 30% glycol by volume - Ice slush starts to form at -16°C. - There is risk for malfunctions at $-30^{\circ}C$ - No risk of damage by freezing with a minimum content of 30% glycol by volume

-Curve A: Ice build up starts (slush)
+Curve A: Ice formation starts (slush)